msab05/Disabling-Windows-Copilot/README.md

-## How to disable Windows Copilot in MS Edge using Group Policy:
+## Disabling Windows Copilot in MS Edge using Group Policy:
-Currently, the only way to disable some of Copilot from MS Edge is to remove the Hubs Sidebar.
+Currently, the only way to disable most of Copilot from MS Edge is to remove the Hubs Sidebar.
 To do this:

 1. Create a new or modify an existing computer based GPO that applies to all of your devices in your domain.
 Computer Configuration > Administrative Templates > Microsoft Edge > Show Hubs Sidebar : Set this to Disabled